mcd500/ta-ref/docs/preparation.md

 ## Required Packages

-Install the following packages for building ta-ref on Keystone
+Install the following packages for building TA-Ref on Keystone

 ```sh
 $ sudo apt-get update